electron/simple-samples/prices/README.md

 # Prices

-Simple [Electron](http://electron.atom.io) application that shows the current price of oil, gold, and silver using the Yahoo Finance API.
+Simple [Electron](http://electronjs.org) application that shows the current price of oil, gold, and silver using the STOOQ API.

 ![screenshot](https://cloud.githubusercontent.com/assets/671378/21198004/6e7a3798-c1f2-11e6-8228-495de90b7797.png)